SVP64 Branch Conditional behaviour

 , bctar

-Condition Register.
-However for parallel processing it is simply impossible
+a Condition Register.
+However for parallel processing it is simply

-to perform multiple independent branches: the Program Counter simply
+impossible to perform multiple independent branches: the Program

-cannot branch to multiple destinations based on multiple conditions.
+Counter simply cannot branch to multiple destinations based on multiple

-binaries, which are inherently parallelised and predicated, testing all or
+In 3D Shader binaries, which are inherently parallelised and predicated,

-some results and branching based on multiple tests is extremely common,
+testing all or some results and branching based on multiple tests is

 Unless Branches are aware and capable of such analysis, additional